ConnellHagen/pace-calculator/README.md

 problems with this, please open an Issue.

 # License
 This project is free for any non-commercial usage.
-Please contact me if you would like to use this software in a way that is commercial or not clear.
+Please contact me if you would like to use this software in a way that is commercial or unclear.

 # Updates
 Planned updates include:
 - The ability to find average pace using different information, such as pace (Apple watch gives a more accurate pace than distance to work with than distance for shorter Fartleks.
-- Toggleable dark mode.
 - Mile/Kilometer conversion.